craig8196/the-river-protocol/README.md

 # The River Protocol (TRP)
-The River Protocol (TRP, pronounced "trip") is a way to send data faster and in larger quantities while managing how it is sent more sanely.
+The River Protocol (TRP, pronounced "trip", or written TRiP) is a flexible communications protocol.

+## Goals
+A protocol designed to easily build custom protocols for niche applications as found in IoT and other burgeoning arenas.
+Security by default, transparent to user, to reduce vulnerabilities.
+Persistent, robust connections.
+Greater data flexibility so the networking behavior fits the problem space.
+Event-based design for better application reactivity.
+Real-time capabilities, disabled by default for better network performance.
+Framework verbosity to provide information to applications for better performance (e.g. User MTU for single packet delivery).

+## Why use TRiP?
+Let's look at some existing communications protocols...

+Note that every protocol suffers from packet attacks due to the insecure nature of the internet and the Internet Protocol (IP).

-TCP Currently suffers from:
+TCP suffers from:
 * No security by default
 * Difficult to implement security
+  (causes incorrect implementations or lack of security entirely)
-* Slow handshake when doing security (one for the connection, one for encryption)
+* Slower handshake when doing security
+  (one for the connection, one for encryption)
 * Head-of-line blocking
+  (degrades gaming experience in the browser)
 * No unreliable send
 * No unordered, reliable messaging
-* Persistent connections that can be hibernated
+* No persistent connections if keep-alive fails
+  (can you through connection details into a database to resume later?)
+* Connection breaks if IPs change
+  (this is unfortunate and can disrupt services)
+* Can be kept alive by some load-balancer configurations (creates additional timeouts and error checking by TCP clients/servers)
-* Heavy-weight when managing many connections to the same destination
+* Heavy-weight when managing many connections to the same destination (usually to increase throughput)
-* Requires another protocol to send multiple messages/streams on the same connection
+* Requires another protocol to send messages or multiplex streams on the same connection
+  (think of the quirks and limitations of HTTP 1.1/2.0)

 UDP suffers from:
 * Unreliability